NU-QFBA

 In this module you will learn about the capital risks faced by financial institutions.
 These include credit risk, risks from securitisation exposure, market risk and liquidity risk.
 You will study the specific areas of credit, market and liquidity risk in the context of the relevant regulatory framework (The Basel Accords) and draw on case study material provided by high profile banks and financial institutions.
 You will be expected to develop an understanding of the nature of these interlinked risks as well as to understand how they are measured and managed in line with regulations.

 In this module you will focus on the specific area of treasury risk arising from interest rate and foreign exchange rate risk.
-You will also explore the ever-changing world of operational risk within financial institutions.
+You will also explore the ever- changing world of operational risk within financial institutions.
 You will investigate how the risks faced by financial institutions are linked via systemic risk and learn which institutions may be more susceptible to shocks.
 You will also learn how to measure and manage aspects of these banking risks with the help of case studies set within banking and finance institutions.
+Further, a key aspect of the module is to determine why an effective fraud risk assessment framework is essential to financial institutions to avoid financial Loss and reputational damage.
+Prominent real-life financial disasters will be examined to demonstrate how these issues can impact upon banking and financial institutions.

 This module aims to provide you with the knowledge and skills to apply a variety of quantitative and financial tools to construct, rebalance and evaluate a portfolio consisting of financial assets, mainly equities (including collective investments including SRI funds).
-The module is organised within the themes of rational and behavioural decision making in relation to investments
+The module is organised within the themes of rational and behavioural decision making in relation to investments.
+You will learn the about the psychological influences on decision making as well as the principles of market efficiency in the context of investment in real world financial assets.
+You will be exposed to a wide range of techniques for use in rebalancing, comparing, analysing and evaluating portfolios made up of financial assets.
+Furthermore, you will gain a practical understanding of various aspects of asset allocation, portfolio management strategies and important behavioural issues affecting portfolio choice.

 The module aims to provide you with an opportunity to integrate the knowledge acquired during the programme and apply this to a consultancy project for a real organisation.
 This consultancy project provides a vehicle for participants to develop and demonstrate key employability skills, to relate theory to practice, and to undertake a significant piece of assessed work commensurate with a capstone module

-The dissertation module aims to equip you with the necessary intellectual and practical skills for undertaking an individual student-led, ethical investigation into an applied business (or the named degree) problem or issue.
+The Dissertation module aims to equip you with the necessary intellectual and practical skills for undertaking an individual student-led, ethical investigation into an accounting, economics or finance (AEF) related problem or issue.
+In addition, the Dissertation aims to equip you with key transferable, employability skills, time management, project management, communication (written and verbal), negotiation, persuasion and influence, discovery, initiative, creativity and innovation in problem-solving and analysis.

 In addition to a good secondary school profile, it is recognised that successful admission of the programme is dependent upon the ability of the students in the English Language.
 All students must have an adequate command of written and spoken English to be able to study any programme which leads to an award of the University.